In most cases, yes.

 Flu shots can be given to children 6 months and older.
 Side effects might include soreness, redness or swelling where the shot was given, low-grade fever, or muscle aches.

 To determine how many doses of flu vaccine your child needs:

 - 2 doses.
-If your child is younger than 9 and is getting the flu shot for the first time or previously only received one dose, plan for two doses given at least four weeks apart.
+If your child is younger than age 9 years and is getting the flu shot for the first time or has only had one flu shot in total prior to July 1, 2017, plan for two flu shots given at least four weeks apart.
 Begin the process as early as possible.
-Children who need two doses but only receive one can have reduced or no protection from the flu.

 - 1 dose.
-If your child has had two or more total doses of the flu vaccine at any time — the two doses need not have been given during the same season or consecutive seasons — one dose is enough.
-Likewise, if your child gets the flu vaccine for the first time at age 9 or older, one dose is enough.
+If your child has had two or more flu shots at any time before July 1, 2017 — the two shots need not have been given during the same season or consecutive seasons — one shot is enough.
+Likewise, if your child gets the flu shot for the first time at age 9 years or older, one flu shot is enough.